kubos/kubos/docs/tutorials/first-mission-app.rst

     else:
         print("Unexpected monitor service response: %s" % data)

-After adding error handling, our program should look like this:
+After adding proper structure, our program should look like this:

 .. code-block:: python